Bryn Mawr's residential system is comprised of fourteen dormitories, houses, and apartments. Scroll down to read more about each of our residences.

 Upperclasswomen interested in living at Perry must be members of Sisterhood, BACaSO, or Mujeres and must submit applications during Room Draw each Spring.
 Residence in the house is offered to a student based on her participation in the cultural organization(s) of which she is a member, service to the community, and commitment to the goals and responsibilities of co-operative house living.
 The house is equipped with a full kitchen, so Perry residents may choose not to purchase a College board plan.

-Rhoads Hall, named after James Rhoads, Bryn Mawr's first president, is comprised of two wings: North and South.
-The two wings are joined by a common entryway and living room.
-Until recently, Rhoads was the only Bryn Mawr residence hall to which no major improvements had been made since its completion in 1937.
+Rhoads Hall, named after James Rhoads, Bryn Mawr's first president, was completed in 1937.
+It is comprised of two wings, North and South, which are joined by a common entryway and living room.
 The South wing closed in December 1998, so the College could begin the first phase of a multi-million dollar renovation.
 Since August 1999, both North and South have been completely refurbished.

 Rockefeller, a gift from John D. Rockefeller, was the last residence hall designed by Cope and Stewardson.
 Completed in 1904, "Rock" is Bryn Mawr's largest residence and houses the College's architectural drafting studio.
 Rockefeller is most easily identified by its castle-like towers and arch, much like Pembroke Hall.